milahu/qmake2cmake/README.md

 python3.7 -m pip install -r requirements.txt
 ```

+# Installation

+You can install the package directly via `pip install qmake2cmake`.

+In case you are developing a new feature or want to install the latest
+repository version, do an editable build by running `pip install -e .`

 # Usage

+After installing the `qmake2cmake` package, two scripts will be
+available in your bin/ directory of your Python environment:
+`qmake2cmake` and `run_qmake2cmake`.

 The following call converts a single QMake project file to CMake:
 ```